 Should I get a Kindle or treat myself to all-new Kindle Paperwhite 2018?

 This is the question many of you have written in to ask us, and unfortunately, there’s no clear-cut answer.

-In today’s article, we’ll give you a detailed comparison between the Basic Kindle and Kindle Paperwhite then serve up our recommendation as to which would best suit your needs.
+In today’s article, we’ll give you a detailed comparison between the Basic Kindle and All-New Kindle Paperwhite then serve up our recommendation so you can see which would best suit your needs.

-How does the Kindle compare to the latest Kindle Paperwhite in its new slimline, waterproof form?
+How does Kindle compare to the latest Kindle Paperwhite in its new slimline, waterproof form?

-What are the pros and cons of the basic Kindle compared to Kindle Paperwhite?
+What are the pros and cons of basic Kindle compared to Kindle Paperwhite?

 Kindle Basic Overview